JimmyPun610/Plugin.XF.TouchID/README.md

 This is the library for Xamarin Form to use Biometric ID to do the local authentication.
 Please open the sample project for more information

+If you think this is good, please give a star to me.

 # Nuget installation
 ```
 Install-Package Plugin.XF.TouchID -Version 1.0.0